 Sure, being a wealthy horse doesn't necessarily mean you are a winning horse.
 However, if money is luck, an offshoot of one of these names might just be your luckiest bet yet.

-- TM Opera O is the highest earning racehorse at 16.2 million dollars in career winnings.
+- TM Opera O - Granted the name doesn't exactly roll off the tongue but the Japanese TM Opera O is the highest earning racehorse at 16.2 million dollars in career winnings.

 - Makybe Diva - Makybe Diva earned a 14 million dollars over the course of her career in Australian racing.
 That's not to say that you would too if your horse had a similar name - but hey, you never know.